-The UK saw a significant number of influenza cases again during this winter, and UHNM was no exception with an significant number of cases presenting to the emergency portals, which was on top of other pressures the Trust saw from acutely unwell patients.
+The UK saw a significant number of influenza cases again during this winter during the early part of the winter season, and UHNM was no exception with a significant number of cases presenting to the emergency portals, which was on top of other pressures the Trust saw from acutely unwell patients.
+This was predominantly during November and December 2019.